gyselph/eagle-eye/README.md

 # EagleEye: Transformer-based malware detection using provenance graphs

-This is the open source implementation of the [EagleEye paper](https://arxiv.org/abs/2408.09217), which was presented as a research paper at [eCrime 2024](https://apwg.org/event/ecrime2024/).
+This is the open source implementation of the [EagleEye paper](https://ieeexplore.ieee.org/document/10896250), titled "EagleEye: Attention to Unveil Malicious Event
+Sequences from Provenance Graphs".
+EagleEye which was presented as a research paper at [eCrime 2024](https://apwg.org/event/ecrime2024/).

 ![EagleEye system overview](figures/system_diagram_code_steps.png)